 The Loyola History collections makes records reflecting the historical development of Loyola University Chicago publically accessible.
 Included in these records are the orignal college library catalog and unpublished university histories.

-Images documenting the people, places, and events at Loyola.
+Images documenting the people, places, and events at Loyola Chicago.

 Programs from the Annual Award Dinner held by the Stritch School of Medicine.
-The programs begin with 1950 and contain information on Stritch Medal and Sword of Loyola awardees.
+Starting in 1950, these programs include information on Stritch Medal and Sword of Loyola awardees.

 Blackacre was the student newspaper of the Loyola School of Law from 1967 through 2000.
 It covered events at the school as well as significant legal events in Illinois and the United States.

-The St. Ignatius Collegian was the first magazine published by the students of St. Ignatius College/Loyola University.
+The St. Ignatius Collegian was first published in 1901 by the students of St. Ignatius College/Loyola University.
 It contains information on events at the College as well as literary efforts by the students.